BosqueLanguage/BosqueCore/docs/language/expressions.md

 ```

 ## Entity Constructors
--- In Progress --
 Object-oriented programming in Bosque is centered around _Concepts_ and _Entities_ (see [Types](types.md)) which roughly correspond to objects and abstract classes/interfaces in other languages.
-These types can be defined explicitly using `entity` or `concept` declarations and are also implicitly created via `typedecl` or `datatype` declarations.
+These types can be defined explicitly using `entity` or `concept` declarations and are also implicitly created via `typed` or `datatype` declarations.
 Examples of simple OO construction are:
 ```none
 entity Foo {
     field f: Int;